yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/create-deployments/read-replicas.md

 To edit the read replica cluster, once again click **Actions > Edit Read Replica**.
 Add a node to the cluster (availability zones are populated automatically) and click **Save**.

-When the universe is ready, open **Nodes** to find the new read replica node for a total of four new nodes.
+When the universe is ready, open **Nodes** to find the new read replica node for a total of four nodes.

 To delete the read replica cluster, click **Actions > Edit Read Replica** and click **Delete this configuration**.